KristinAtanasov/TodayWeather/TodayWeather/README.md

 </br>

-### This is weather app allowing you to check the weather based on your current location.
+### This is a weather app allowing you to check the weather based on your current location.

 </br>